widdix/aws-s3-virusscan/README.md

 You will receive a confirmation email.

-> The [VirusScan for Amazon S3](https://s3-virusscan.widdix.net/) with additional integrations is available in the [AWS Marketplace](https://aws.amazon.com/marketplace/pp/B07XFR781T).
+> [bucketAV - Antivirus for Amazon S3](https://bucketav.com/) with additional integrations is available at [AWS Marketplace](https://aws.amazon.com/marketplace/pp/B07XFR781T).

 ## Troubleshooting